 One of the most important factors to getting through tough situations is communication.
 Communication is vital for families to discuss the current situation and to make decisions together that impact the family.
 If communication is not happening at the family level it may very well be necessary to seek out professional help or to reach out to trusted individuals.

-University of Minnesota Extension has a web-based educational series available for farm families dealing with change and stress found here.
+University of Minnesota Extension has a web-based educational workshop available for farm families dealing with change and stress found here.

 “The Crisis Connection is a nonprofit agency that provides 24-hour crisis counseling by telephone.
 Anyone can call from throughout Minnesota to receive support at any time.”
 The Minnesota Crisis Line can be reached at 612-379-6363, toll free at 866-379-6363, or visit their website.